johannschopplich/toon/README.md

 > [!TIP]
 > Try the interactive [Format Tokenization Playground](https://www.curiouslychase.com/playground/format-tokenization-exploration) to compare token usage across CSV, JSON, YAML, and TOON with your own data.

+### Token Efficiency

+Token counts are measured using the GPT-5 `o200k_base` tokenizer via [`gpt-tokenizer`](https://github.com/niieani/gpt-tokenizer).
+Savings are calculated against formatted JSON (2-space indentation) as the primary baseline, with additional comparisons to compact JSON (minified), YAML, and XML.
+Actual savings vary by model and tokenizer.

-The benchmarks test datasets that favor TOON's strengths (uniform tabular data).
-Real-world performance depends heavily on your data structure.
+The benchmarks use datasets optimized for TOON's strengths (uniform tabular data).
+Real-world performance depends on your data structure.

+> [!NOTE]
+> CSV/TSV isn't shown in the token-efficiency chart because it doesn't encode nesting without flattening.
+For flat datasets, see CSV token counts in the [Retrieval Accuracy](#retrieval-accuracy) tables.

 <!-- automd:file src="./benchmarks/results/token-efficiency.md" -->